apache/pulsar/site2/website/blog/2019-02-20-Apache-Pulsar-2-3-0.md

 and Pulsar IO.

-Check out the official <b>[release notes](/release-notes/#2.3.0)</b> for a detailed list of the changes, with link to the relevant pull-requests, discussions and documentation.
+Check out the official <b>[release notes](/release-notes/#2.3.0)</b> for a detailed list of the changes, with links to the relevant pull-requests, discussions and documentation.

-Regarding new features introduced, I just want to highlight here a tiny subset between them:
+Regarding new features introduced, I just want to highlight here a tiny subset of them:

 <!--truncate-->